 The following are some of the best guided tours of Sedona and its surroundings:

-When Sedona got packed with tourists, many of the artists moved to Jerome.
+When Sedona got overrun by tourists, many of the artists moved to Jerome.
 The town is carved into the side of a mountain up steep switchbacks and offers a glimpse into quaint mining life.

 Tour the haunted Jerome Grand Hotel or eat in the Haunted Hamburger.
 Watch a glassblower or a potter making amazing pottery on a wheel.
 It’s a fun, slower pace than the cities and worth seeing.

-Prescott has a quintessential old western town center and is a great place to see for a taste of the old west.
+Prescott has a quintessential old western town center and is a great place to see for a taste of the old, wild west.
 The town square is picturesque and features Whiskey Row, a place where cowboys and outlaws once mingled together at the salons on this strip.
-Make sure to also visit the old courthouse and the Elks Theatre
+Make sure to also visit the old courthouse and the Elks Theatre.

 The best places to visit in Tucson and surroundings